marialyk77/World_Economic_Indicators_and_Greek_Economic_Crisis/README.md

  ### 🐍 Implementation with Python:

-I applied a script which automates the process and you do not have to repeat the same step for multiple columns.
+I applied a script that automates the process, eliminating the need to repeat the same steps for multiple columns.

 My script in Python is: